 - Robb Wolf – The Paleo Solution – Robb’s knowledge, wit and attitude make for a true hit.

 - Balanced Bites – I know, I know…I’m super biased on this one.
 Set aside the fact that I recorded the music and voiceover for the intro, because this podcast is seriously awesome!
-Diane and Liz (of Cave Girl Eats) have a style that is funny, informative and current.
+Diane and Liz Wolfe (of Real Food Liz) have a style that is funny, informative and current.
 They answer TONS of listener’s questions and interview the best in the field.

 Well, I’d say that’s about as much as we should tackle for this FAQ.
 I hope that gets you started off on the right foot.
 Feel free to chime in on the comments if you have helpful suggestions!